Logo light mode the Fabryk

 Whether you’re drawn to its Soviet-era architecture, its bustling squares, or its rich cultural heritage, Yerevan is a city where you’ll uncover countless surprises.

-We spent a few weeks in Yerevan (after spending some time in Gyumri and before heading to Tbilisi, Georgia), slowly checking off and immersing ourselves in each and every item on this list.
+We spent a few weeks in Yerevan (after spending some time in Armenia's second-biggest city, Gyumri and before heading to Tbilisi, Georgia), slowly checking off and immersing ourselves in each and every item on this list.
 We gained a true affinity for the city and will be heading back to Armenia and Yerevan one day!

 From free walking tours to discovering local hotspots, here are the 25 best things to experience in this sun-soaked city.
 At the end, there is a map that you can save for when you are in Yerevan.